Hatia

-Hatia is a suburb neighborhood of Ranchi, Jharkhand, India.
+Hatia is a suburb neighbourhood of Ranchi in Jharkhand, India.
 Hatia railway station is the railway station serving the capital city of Ranchi in the Ranchi district in the Indian state of Jharkhand.

 Etymology

 The name "Hatia" derive from "Hat" which means "market."
 The Hat was established by King of Barkagarh Ani Nath Shahdeo.

 Geography

 Location

 Hatia is located at 23.2865°N 85.3058°E. It has an average elevation of 641 m.

 It is adjacent to Ranchi, the capital of Jharkhand.
 Hatia developed as a suburb of Ranchi.
 Away from the rush in the main city, this part of Ranchi is comparatively quiet and calm.
 With HEC developing a huge infrastructural set up in the area, Hatia is one of the largest and most well-maintained dwelling destinations in Ranchi.